All India Institute of Medical Sciences, Rishikesh

 All India Institute of Medical Sciences, Rishikesh (AIIMS Rishikesh) is a medical college and hospital based in Rishikesh, Uttarakhand, India.
 The institute operates autonomously under the Ministry of Health and Family Welfare.
-Minister for Health and Family Welfare, serves as the president.
 It is one of the Institutes of National Importance in India.
+AIIMS Rishikesh is ranked 14th in India by the National Institutional Ranking Framework (NIRF) medical ranking for 2024.